Shitikyan/Quantum/README.md

 ### Backend part

-- Open the folder with server code in your terminal `cd quantum-be`
+- Open the folder with the server code in your terminal `cd quantum-be`

 - Install dependencies